 Oklahoma is the third-most tornado-prone state in the U.S., averaging around 67 twisters each year.
-The Sooner State experienced 57 tornadoes total in 2022, with many of those pummeling Pottawatomie and Seminole counties, according to the National Oceanic and Atmospheric Administration (NOAA).
+The Sooner State experienced 74 tornadoes total in 2023, with many of those pummeling Cleveland and Pottawatomie counties, according to the National Oceanic and Atmospheric Administration (NOAA).
 And so far in 2023, Oklahoma residents have seen five tornadoes make landfall.

 Explore related topics

 When is tornado season in Oklahoma?

 Tornado season in Oklahoma runs from March through June each year, with almost 70% of tornadoes occuring during these months.
 These months see warm humid air from the Gulf of Mexico mixing with cool dry air from Canada and warm dry air from New Mexico — forming the perfect storm for twisters to develop.
 While Sooners experience tornadoes during all 12 months of the year, they should be especially prepared toward the end of spring and beginning of summer.

 Where do tornadoes hit the most in Oklahoma?